 Ferrari revised the TCU many times during the production run of the 360.
 As far as I can find out, these are the part numbers for the different TCU’s:

 The higher the part number, the “better” the TCU.
 Better in this context means faster shifts with lower clutch wear.
 There were some critical updates during the production run, the first being part number 189542.
 TCU’s prior to the introduction of this part did not have the capacity to manually set the PIS (more detail below).
 This switch over occurred on VIN 124874 (in 2001).
 The maps were then progressively improved but there was a marked difference with part number 197533 (first fitted to assembly number 47115 in 2002).
-This TCU (as well as the updated 211023) had much faster and sharper shifts as Ferrari took lessons from the mapping of the Challenge Stradale TCU.
+This TCU (as well as the updated 211023 introduced at AN 47380) had much faster and sharper shifts as Ferrari took lessons from the mapping of the Challenge Stradale TCU.
 The good news is that the maps from 211023 can be flashed onto the microprocessors fitted to all the previous TCU versions from 189542 and above.

 Clutch wear is worked out by an algorithm in the TCU based on a number of parameters.
 It is not the be all and end all of measures and I have seen cars being driven with wear reported above 90%.
 Early signs of clutch wear usually manifest themselves as dropping into neutral and missing gear changes.
 Flywheel condition is also an important part of how long a clutch lasts.
 A badly damaged flywheel is usually dished – if a new clutch is fitted to such a flywheel then it will wear out very quickly as the contact area between the two components is much reduced.